Deakin University Postgraduate Research (DUPR) scholarship applications with CRADLE are now closed

 How to Apply

-If you are interested in studying with CRADLE, you must apply via the Higher Degree by Research Application Form.
+If you are interested in studying with CRADLE, you must apply via the Higher Degree by Research Application Form when applications are open.
 This requires the development of an original research proposal, which should be aligned with CRADLE’s research themes.
 You should contact the relevant supervisor directly with a draft of your proposal prior to submitting the EOI, and to discuss your eligibility and competitiveness for a scholarship.

 Deakin Business School, Faculty of Business and Law